Summer Programs and Non-Academic Opportunities

 Bates financial aid is not available to support summer study.
 Some programs do have financial aid for summer study as does the Fund for Education Abroad.

-IIE Passport provides the opportunity to conduct a search for summer programs among multiple study abroad providers.
-You can also search search for summer programs offered by organizations which Bates uses for semester and year study abroad:
+We suggest you search for summer programs offered by organizations which Bates uses for semester and year study abroad:

 Many English language universities offer summer programs: